 Group Insurance.
 The Group Insurance Commission (GIC) provides health insurance benefits to approximately 375,000 people, including active and retired state employees and dependents, participating municipalities, and certain retired municipal teachers.
-The Governor's budget recommednations for fiscal 2013 funds the GIC at \$1.666 billion.
+The fiscal 2013 budget funds the GIC at \$1.721 billion.
 State employee contributions are based on date of hire; employees hired on or before June 30, 2003 contribute 20% of total premium costs, and employees hired after June 30, 2003 pay 25% of premium costs.
 Similarly, state retiree contributions are based on retirement date, and are either 10, 15 or 20 percent.
 In an effort to control employee health care costs, the Commonwealth required state employees to re-enroll in a health plan for fiscal 2012.
 The Commonwealth offered a three-month premium holiday for state employees who selected a limited network plan.
 The purpose of the mandatory re-enrollment was to require employees to reexamine their health plan choices, which included considering lower-cost, narrower-network options.
 The re-enrollment initiative is estimated to save the Commonwealth \$20 million in fiscal 2012.
+Fiscal 2012 spending at the GIC to fund health coverage for active and retired state and municipal employees and their dependents is estimated at \$1.522 billion.

 During fiscal 2012 the GIC brought five municipalities into the program, adding 8,400 enrollees.
 The GIC provides the health insurance benefits for participating municipalities; the municipalities reimburse the state for their enrollees' premium costs.
 The contribution ratio(s) for municipal enrollees is set through a collective bargaining process.
-Nine more municipalities are expected to join the GIC for fiscal 2013, adding approximately 12,000 GIC enrollees.
+Nine more municipalities joined the GIC for fiscal 2013, adding approximately 12,000 GIC enrollees.
 As of July 1, 2012, the GIC is expected to provide health insurance to employees and retirees of 45 municipalities: nine cities, 24 towns, eight regional school districts and four planning councils.

-The fiscal 2012 budget is consistent with Government Accounting Standards Board (GASB) Statement No. 45 and the state's intent to account separately for spending for current retirees with deposits towards the Commonwealth's non-pension retiree liability.
+The fiscal 2013 budget is consistent with Government Accounting Standards Board (GASB) Statement No. 45 and the state's intent to account separately for spending for current retirees with deposits towards the Commonwealth's non-pension retiree liability.
 See "Other Post-Retirement Benefit Obligations (OPEB)" below.
-The fiscal 2012 budget for the GIC, to fund health coverage for active employees, their dependents and municipal employees, both active and retired, that have joined the GIC in fiscal 2012 is estimated at \$1.126 billion.
-The fiscal 2012 budget authorizes transfers of up to \$414 million to the State Retiree Benefits Trust Fund for the purpose of making expenditures for current retirees and their dependents.
-Estimated fiscal 2012 GIC spending, including health coverage for active and retired state employees, participating municipalities, certain retired municipal teachers and other costs, totals \$1.603 billion.
+The fiscal 2013 budget for the GIC, to fund health coverage for active employees, their dependents and municipal employees, both active and retired, that have joined the GIC for fiscal 2013 is estimated at \$1.123 billion.
+The fiscal 2013 budget authorizes transfers of up to \$415 million to the State Retiree Benefits Trust Fund for the purpose of making expenditures for current retirees and their dependents.

-Pension.
+Pensions.
 The Commonwealth is responsible for the payment of pension benefits for Commonwealth employees (members of the state employees' retirement system) and for teachers of the cities, towns and regional school districts throughout the state (including members of the Massachusetts teachers' retirement system and teachers in the Boston public schools, who are members of the State-Boston retirement system but whose pensions are also the responsibility of the Commonwealth).
 See "PENSION AND OPEB FUNDING."